ssbsukirat/medicine/Cardiology/Heart, Muscles, Valves, and Pericardium/Heart Failure - Pathophysiology and Diagnosis.md

 	- fulminant myocarditis, stress cardiomyopathy, peripartum cardiomyopathy, and tachycardia- induced cardiomyopathy
 	- reversible toxin exposures such as chemotherapy, immunotherapy, or alcohol
 	- symptomatic due to persistent abnormalities in diastolic function or exercise-induced pulmonary hypertension.
+	- withdrawal of therapy can lead to recurrence of HF symptoms and decrease in EF
+- HF with Mildly Reduced EF (HFmrEF)
+	- 40-50% EF
+	- primarily mild systolic dysfunction with features of diastolic dysfunction
+	- patients with reduced EF who experience improvement in their EF or those with initially preserved EF who suffer a mild decline in their systolic performance.
+- Acquired / Familial / Congenital and other disorders
+	- CAD responsible for 2/3s cases of HF
+	- HTN in 75%, DM in 10-40%
+	- adult with Congenital Heart Disease
+		- uncorrected defects with late presentation due to missed diagnosis, nonintervention, or lack of access to care;
+		- repaired or palliated defects with late valvular and/or ventricular failure; or
+		- failing single-ventricle physiology
+	- Inherited Cardiomyopathy
+		- Hypertrophic
+		- Arrhythmogenic
+		- lamin, titin genes
+		- muscular dystrophy
+		- mitochondrial disease
+# Pathophysiology
+-